arduino/docs-content/content/hardware/04.pro/carriers/portenta-machine-control/datasheet/datasheet.md

 ### Encoders
   - Two independent ABZ encoders channels are available.
-  - Each channel is pulled up to the board 24V supply with a 10 kΩ pullup resistor.
+  - Each channel is pulled up to the board 24V supply with a 10 kΩ pull-up resistor.

 ### CAN
 The on board transceiver is the TJA1049T/3J and implements the CAN physical layer as defined in ISO 11898-2:2016 and SAE J2284-1 to SAE J2284-5.
 It is compatible with 12V or 24V bus.